-Do I have to peel the skin of butternut squash?
-Or kabocha squash?
+Do I have to peel the skin of delicata squash?
+Or butternut squash?

-You don’t need to peel butternut squash (or kabocha); the skin is edible, and roasted in this manner, it softens significantly.
+You don’t need to peel delicata squash (or butternut); the skin is edible, and roasted in this manner, it softens significantly.
 That being said, you can definitely peel it if you don’t love the skin!

 What can I serve this dish with?